-Seven-Year BS/DDS Program
+Seven-Year Dental Program

 UDM offers a special academic program which enables highly qualified applicants to earn a Doctor of Dental Surgery degree in addition to the baccalaureate degree in seven calendar years, rather than in the traditional eight years.

-The selected students in the Seven-Year BS/DDS Program spend most of the first three years at the McNichols Campus doing pre-dental studies in the College of Engineering and Science.
+The selected students in the Seven-Year Dental Program spend most of the first three years at the McNichols Campus doing pre-dental studies in the College of Engineering and Science.
 The last four years are in the School of Dentistry.

 In addition to the basic science courses required of all dental school applicants, Seven-Year Program students must meet all of the requirements of the University Core Curriculum.
 This includes course work in speech, English, mathematics, computers, religious studies, philosophy, history and culture, ethics, and social responsibility.
 They also participate in a two-week orientation to dentistry in the summer after the first year, take courses in histology and physiology in the summer after the second year and participate in the dental gross anatomy course as an audit during the third year.
 Students may choose to major in Biology or Chemistry for this program.

 Only high school graduates of the months immediately preceding the beginning of undergraduate study at the University of Detroit Mercy are eligible for consideration as a Program participant.
 Transfer students or students who have already begun course work at UDM are ineligible.